 It is essential to allocate time and resources to plan the greatest real reductions possible through increased efficiencies before considering the purchase of carbon offsets.
-While offsetting emissions is appealing due to the simple nature of essentially purchasing a solution, it cannot negate the need to reduce overall emissions by increased higher carbon efficiency to activity output.
-This requires a change in individual and organisational culture and awareness that is integrated into daily operations.
+While offsetting emissions is appealing due to the simple nature of essentially purchasing a solution, it cannot negate the need to reduce overall emissions by increased carbon efficiency to activity output.
+This requires increased awareness and a change in individual and organisational culture that is integrated into daily operations.

 Carbon offsets can become a significant component of the cultural change required, but it is important to place their effectiveness in the larger goal of achieving CO2 atmospheric stabilisation.
-Even if every individual and institution were to decide to offset their carbon emissions for a few activities (e.g., travelling) and the energy emissions from entire buildings (e.g., electricity, heating and cooling systems) this would only contribute to reducing carbon emissions but not to achieving stabilisation.
-A large portion of the carbon footprint of activities and institutions is embodied in consumer products, the transport energy for goods and services, the carbon releases incurred in the production of our food and emissions from waste disposal.
-They are often not attributed to any particular activity partly because of the intrinsic difficulty in calculating them.
+Even if every individual and institution were to decide to offset their carbon emissions for a few activities (e.g., travelling) and the energy emissions from entire buildings (e.g., electricity, heating and cooling systems) this would contribute to reducing carbon emissions but not to achieving stabilisation.
+A large portion of the carbon footprint of activities and institutions is embodied in consumer products, the transport energy for goods and services, the carbon releases incurred in the production of our food, and emissions from waste disposal.
+They are not often attributed to any particular activity partly because of the intrinsic difficulty in calculating them.

-Finally, it should be noted that while we refer to carbon offsets, a number of other greenhouse gases (GHGs) produced by our activities have a significant global warming potential (GWP), such as oxides from the combustion of fossil fuel and methane from the decomposition of organic matter.
-Therefore, when possible, calculations of carbon offsets are calculated in tonnes CO_2 equivalent (tCO2-e), which uses the warming potential of CO_2 over 100 years as the unit, and are inclusive of all greenhouse gases.
-Methane (CH4), for example, has a GWP of 21 (see section 8.2.1).
+Finally, it should be noted that while we refer to carbon offsets, a number of other greenhouse gases (GHGs) produced by our activities have a significant global warming potential (GWP), such as oxides from the combustion of fossil fuel and methane from the decomposition of organic matter under anaerobic conditions.
+Therefore, when possible, calculations of carbon offsets are calculated in tonnes CO_2 equivalent (tCO_2 -e), which uses the warming potential of CO_2 over 100 years as the unit, and are inclusive of all greenhouse gases.
+Methane (CH4), for example, has a GWP of 21 (see section 8.2.1) or 21 times that of CO_2 over a hundred years.
+Whenever possible, a full radiative forcing is adopted which also includes the reflection of radiation and heat emission by surfaces and bodies (e.g., ground cover, clouds).